 Gordon joined the Board as a non-executive Director in 1997 and has considerable experience and knowledge of investment trusts.
-Gordon is Executive Chairman of WhiteStar Asset Management Europe, a director of Clearlake Capital Group UK Limited and a non-executive director of Montanaro European Smaller Companies Trust plc.
+Gordon is Head of European Credit at Clearlake Credit, a director of Clearlake Capital Group UK Limited and a nonexecutive director of Montanaro European Smaller Companies Trust plc.
 He was previously Chief of Staff at Standard Life Aberdeen.
 Prior to this he was Head of Strategy and Corporate Activity at Aberdeen Standard Investments, Co-Chief Executive Officer of Cantor Fitzgerald Europe, Chief Executive of Intelli Corporate Finance and Finance and Business Development Director of Ivory & Sime.